laminas/laminas-navigation/doc/book/zend.navigation.view.helper.sitemap.md

 > ## Note
 #### UTF-8 encoding used by default
-By default, Zend Framework uses *UTF-8* as its default encoding, and, specific to this case, `Zend\View` does as well.
+By default, Laminas uses *UTF-8* as its default encoding, and, specific to this case, `Laminas\View` does as well.
 So if you want to use another encoding with `Sitemap`, you will have do three things:
 1. Create a custom renderer and implement a `getEncoding()` method;
 2. Create a custom rendering strategy that will return an instance of your custom renderer;
 3. Attach the custom strategy in the `ViewEvent`;
-See the \[example from HeadStyle documentation\](zend.view.helpers.initial.headstyle.encoding.example) to see how you can achieve this.
+See the \[example from HeadStyle documentation\](laminas.view.helpers.initial.headstyle.encoding.example) to see how you can achieve this.